matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 8) What is Helm and How Does it Relate to Kubernetes Installation?
 Answer: Helm is a package manager for Kubernetes that simplifies installing, configuring, and updating applications on Kubernetes clusters.
-While it doesn’t install Kubernetes itself, it is used to manage applications running on a Kubernetes cluster.
+While it does not install Kubernetes itself, it is used to manage applications running on a Kubernetes cluster.
 Helm uses a packaging format called charts, which are pre-configured Kubernetes resources.

 9) How Do You Upgrade a Kubernetes Cluster?
 Answer: To upgrade a Kubernetes cluster, you typically upgrade the control plane components first, followed by the worker nodes.
-Tools like kubeadm can automate parts of this process.
+Tools like 'kubeadm' can automate parts of this process.
 It’s important to follow the specific upgrade instructions for your Kubernetes version, as the process may vary slightly between versions.

 10) What Are Some Common Challenges Encountered During Kubernetes Installation?